laravel/prompts/README.md

 Laravel Prompts is a PHP package for adding beautiful and user-friendly forms to your command-line applications, with browser-like features including placeholder text and validation.

-Laravel Prompts is perfect for accepting user input in your [Artisan Console Commands](https://laravel.com/docs/artisan#writing-commands), but it may also be used in any command-line PHP project!
+Laravel Prompts is perfect for accepting user input in your [Artisan console commands](https://laravel.com/docs/artisan#writing-commands), but it may also be used in any command-line PHP project.

 ## Official Documentation